Explainer: what are flash floods?

 Flash flooding can be divided into two main categories:

-- overland flow flooding—intense heavy rainfall in any area which overwhelms the natural or urban drainage system or the ground's capacity to absorb rain.
+- overland flow flooding – intense heavy rainfall in any area which overwhelms the natural or urban drainage system or the ground's capacity to absorb rain.

 What causes flash floods?

 Flash flooding usually follows short, intense bursts of rain, such as from thunderstorms.
 The rain falls so quickly that it can't soak into the ground or drain away through normal channels.
-This can occur in any part of Australia, but is a particularly serious problem in urban areas where drainage systems may not cope, and in very small creeks and streams, which burst their banks and inundate surrounding areas.
+This can happen anywhere but is a serious problem:

+Image: A road under floodwater.
 Credit: SES NSW

 Why are they dangerous?

-Floods are the second-highest cause of natural-hazard related deaths in Australia (after heatwaves).
-They caused 1859 deaths between 1900 and 2015.
-While statistics for flash flood deaths are not available, given their rapid onset, they are likely to have caused many of these deaths.
-A recent study by the Bushfire and Natural Hazards CRC has found that many flood-related deaths are avoidable, with around half involving people trying to walk or drive across a flooded road, bridge or causeway.
+A study by the Bushfire and Natural Hazards CRC found that many flood-related deaths are avoidable.
+Around half involved people trying to walk or drive across a flooded road, bridge or causeway.
 Most fatalities also involved people trying to get home.

 Who warns you if a flash flood is on the way?

-The Bureau issues flood warnings—but not for flash floods.
-Our flood warnings cover larger rivers that take more than six hours to respond to rainfall.
+The Bureau issues flood warnings – but not for flash floods.
+Our flood warnings cover larger rivers that take more than 6 hours to respond to rainfall.
 The reason they're treated differently is because the longer lead time enables a different response.
-We can work with our government partners to collect data, run prediction models, interpret flood mapping and determine potential consequences, as well as issue and communicate warnings.
-Flash floods typically happen so quickly that there isn't time to run these processes.
+We can work with our government partners to:

 Flash flood safety